-In 2009, I was challenged by an elderly lady to use my influence to call our nation to "our knees" in prayer (see 2 Chron.
+Several years ago, Tony Perkins was challenged by an elderly Christian lady to use his influence to call our nation to "our knees" in prayer (see 2 Chron.
 7:14).
-That same day I read about the Continental Congress' call to prayer in 1775 that resulted in 3 million colonial Americans gathering on their knees in repentant prayer for our troubled, fledgling country.
-That was the beginning of Call2Fall.
+That same day Tony read about a call to prayer issued by the Continental Congress in 1775.
+That call resulted in 3 million colonial Americans gathering on their knees in repentant prayer for our troubled, fledgling country.
+That day was the beginning of Call2Fall.

-Forward the video to your pastor and ask if your church could set aside a few minutes in your June 30 worship services to pray for our nation.
-There are many church-friendly tools and resources like this brief video that can help your church have a meaningful Call2Fall.
-By signing up, your church will be listed on the map to let believers in your community will know your church will take part.
+Forward the video to your pastor and ask if your church could set aside a few minutes in your June28th worship services to pray for our nation.
+There are many church-friendly tools and resources like this brief video on our website, that can help your church have a meaningful Call2Fall.

-In fact, we are partnering with the National Day of Prayer, the Congressional Prayer Caucus, Intercessors for America and many others who are collaborating to call America to pray.
+In fact, we are partnering with the National Day of Prayer, the Congressional Prayer Caucus Foundation, Intercessors for America, Capitol Hill Prayer Partners and many others which are collaborating to call America to pray.
 Call2Fall is uniquely the church-based, worship-service focused part of the effort.
-We are on Facebook and Twitter, so a couple of ways you can help is by posting a message on your Facebook page or Tweet about the Call2Fall.
-So help us spread the word.
+We are on Facebook and Twitter, so a couple of ways you can help is by posting a message on your Facebook page or Tweeting about the Call2Fall.
+So please help us spread the word.

-Join us in declaring our national "dependence" upon the Lord on Sunday, June 30th.
+This year will be the 7th Call2Fall and over 2 million have responded in churches in all 50 states.
+Join us in declaring our national dependence upon the Lord on Sunday, June 28th.
 If enough Americans will unite in humble, repentant prayer, I am trusting that God will hear our prayers, forgive our sin, and heal our land (2 Chron.7:14).